 - Equipment intended for brain stimulation that apply electrical currents or magnetic or electromagnetic fields that penetrate the cranium to modify neuronal activity in the brain.

-- concerning a physiological or pathological process or state;
+- Concerning a physiological or pathological process or state;

-- concerning congenital physical or mental impairments;
+- Concerning congenital physical or mental impairments;

-- concerning the predisposition to a medical condition or a disease;
+- Concerning the predisposition to a medical condition or a disease;

-- to determine the safety and compatibility with potential recipients;
+- To determine the safety and compatibility with potential recipients;

-- to predict treatment response or reactions;
+- To predict treatment response or reactions;

-- to define or monitoring therapeutic measures.
+- To define or monitor therapeutic measures.

-Specimen receptacles also be deemed to be in vitro diagnostic medical devices, whether of a vacuum-type or not, specifically intended by its manufacturer for the primary containment and preservation of specimens derived from the human body for the purpose of in vitro diagnostic examination.
+Specimen receptacles shall also be deemed to be in vitro diagnostic medical devices.
+“Specimen receptacle” means a device, whether of a vacuum-type or not, specifically intended by its manufacturer for the primary containment and preservation of specimens derived from the human body for the purpose of in vitro diagnostic examination.

 The IVDR also regulates accessories for in vitro diagnostic medical devices, devices for self-testing, devices for near-patient testing and companion diagnostics.